Security of device-independent quantum key distribution protocols: a review: Security analyses

 For the partial-transposed strategy to be valid, we need $\rho^\Gamma \succeq 0$, i.e.~the quantum state $\rho$ must have a positive partial transpose (PPT).
-Hence, for a bipartite PPT state $\rho$ shared between Alice and Bob, the device-independent key rate is upper bounded by
+Hence, for a bipartite PPT state $\rho$ shared between Alice and Bob, the key rate of any DI-QKD protocol which measures this state is upper-bounded by

-where $r(\rho)$ is an upper bound on the key rate of a state $\rho$.
-Interestingly, there are PPT states where the \textit{lower bound} on $r(\rho)$ is high but the \textit{upper bound} on $r(\rho^\Gamma)$ is very low~\cite{christandl2021upper}\footnote{For this family of states, the lower bound on the key rate is given by the Devetak-Winter protocol~\cite{devetak2005distillation} while the upper bound was computed in~\cite{christandl2017private}.}.
-However, if $\rho$ is PPT, then its device-independent key rate is upper bounded by the \textit{upper bound} on $r(\rho^\Gamma)$.
-This implies a huge gap between the DD and DI-QKD rates of such states.
+An interesting application of these results was to show that there are PPT states $\rho$ where the \textit{lower bound} on $\rDD(\rho)$ is high but the \textit{upper bound} on $\rDD(\rho^\Gamma)$ is very low~\cite{christandl2021upper}\footnote{For this family of states, the lower bound on the key rate is given by the Devetak-Winter protocol~\cite{devetak2005distillation} while the upper bound was computed in~\cite{christandl2017private}.}.
+This implies a huge gap between the DD and DI-QKD rates of such PPT states.